tgnemecek/locamex/readme.md

 ### Urgent Priority:

-- SearchBar is not looking for 'place' key, check options argument and allow for this option;
+- SearchBar: create better options, making it NOT look for fields that have english strings (eg place, status...), and add to it an optional dropbox part, with places and status (for containers, ask for other lists);
 - RegisterContainers:
     - Add 'select all' toggle in modular header;
     - Put SearchBar out of scroll div;